What is Dual Language Immersion?

 What should I do to help my child learn the new language?

 Be positive and encourage your child.
 Praise your child for their accomplishments in the new language.
 Do not compare your child’s growth in the new language to other children.
 Children learn to walk, talk, read and write at different paces.
-Provide opportunities for your child to interact with people of the other language, watch movies, have access to online or IOS apps and books, and to engage in cultural events from the new culture and language.
+Provide opportunities for your child to interact with people of other languages, watch movies, have access to online or IOS apps and books, and to engage in cultural events in the new culture and language.

 What should I do to help my child learn our home language?